paladp/cs203-S2019-assessment/assessment.md

   * N = `black` not installed or setup
   * I = Unable to run `black` to format Python programs
   * A = Able to run `black` to format Python programs
-  * G = Same requirements as level 'A' in addition to solving any problems with the installation of `black`
+  * G = Able to run `black` to format Python programs with additional command line options if necessary
-  * E = Same requirements as level 'G' in addition to being able to help other students troubleshoot
+  * E = Same requirements as level 'G' in addition to being able to help other students with `black` if necessary
 * Basic testing of Python programs with `pytest`
   * N = Did not utilize `pytest`
   * I = Found many errors that were not resolved in testing